carljm/django-secure/doc/settings.rst

    to pretend that any request is secure, even if it is not.
 Make sure you only use a header that your proxy sets unconditionally, overriding any value from the request.

+.. _this setting is available in Django 1.4: https://docs.djangoproject.com/en/dev/ref/settings/#secure-proxy-ssl-header

 .. _SECURE_REDIRECT_EXEMPT: